Don't Let the Gala Become the Mission

 That is when things get wobbly.

 We start measuring success only by the number of people in the room, the sponsorship total, the paddle raise, or the gross revenue from the night.
-(Ahem, I mean the NET revenue...)
+(Ahem — I mean the net revenue.)

-What did this event make possible next?
+The deeper question is: What did this event make possible next?

+Those are not little details.
+Those are donor clues.
 And major gift fundraising depends on our ability to notice them.

 After the party